rovco/vemp_specification/specification/vemp_specification.md

 <br/>
   <summary>Detection Task</summary>

 Object detection output, predicting bounding boxes for a given image.
-NMS should already be applied to the output.
+NMS must be applied to the output.

 ###### 1. Boxes Buffer
 | | |